[symon]

 Linux: Run pmake && pmake install || bmake && bmake install

-- Create an '/etc/symon.conf' for each monitored host and one symux.conf for
+• Create an /etc/symon.conf for each monitored host and one symux.conf

-the gatherer host.
-See the manual pages on how to specify alternative
+for the gatherer host.
+See the manual pages on how to specify

-configuration file locations, if necessary.
-Note that there are example
+alternative configuration file locations, if necessary.
+Note that

-- Create the rrd files where the incoming symon data is to be
+• Create the rrd files where the incoming symon data is to be stored.

-- Ensure that /etc/localtime is accessible by symon/symux.
-Failing this you
+• Ensure that /etc/localtime is accessible by symon/symux.
+Failing

-will get log messages in GMT.
-Note that etc is chroot/etc when symon
+this you will get log messages in GMT.
+Note that etc is chroot/etc

-- Both symon and symux will daemonize if started normally.
-Start them with
+• Both symon and symux will daemonize if started normally.
+Start them

 $PREFIX/$BINDIR/symux -d &